BruceHad/feed-me/docs/feed-me.md

 Most comics have a standard interface: The home page has the latest comic.
 And there are navigation links (to the first, previous, next and latest comic) that let you scan through the comics.

-This should be easy enough to scrape, and re-build an RSS feed.
+This should be easy enough to scrape, and re-build an RSS feed and deliver that to the reader.

-First iteration, should just go back to the start and build a full (up to some sensible maximum size) feed.
-Future iterations could break down that down so that, for example, a comic a day could be delivered to your inbox.

 ## Learn Node & Scraping